Anthem vs. Blue Cross Blue Shield: What's the Difference?

 But the cheapest health insurance company for you will depend on where you live and what kind of coverage you buy.

-To compare the cost of Anthem with Blue Cross Blue Shield, we focused only on states where Anthem sells coverage alongside another Blue Cross Blue Shield company.
-Because Anthem is a part of the Blue Cross Blue Shield group, rates for Blue Cross Blue Shield nationally include Anthem.
-Focusing the analysis on states where Anthem and another Blue Cross Blue Shield company both sell plans more clearly illustrates the differences between the companies.
+Only the states where Anthem sells coverage alongside another Blue Cross Blue Shield company were used to compare the cost of Anthem with Blue Cross Blue Shield.
+Rates for Blue Cross Blue Shield nationally include Anthem.
+Focusing on states where Anthem and another Blue Cross Blue Shield company both sell plans makes it easier to show how the two companies are different.

 Cheapest for health insurance: Anthem